-Professor Gündoğdu is the recipient of a postdoctoral fellowship from the Mahindra Humanities Center at Harvard University, Sawyer Dissertation Fellowship from the Andrew W. Mellon Foundation, and several other grants and awards from Barnard College and the University of Minnesota, Twin Cities.
+Professor Gündoğdu is the recipient of a Mellon Mid-Career Fellowship from the Whitney Humanities Center at Yale University (2017-18), a postdoctoral fellowship from the Mahindra Humanities Center at Harvard University (2011-12), and several other grants and awards from Barnard College and the University of Minnesota, Twin Cities.

 - Rightlessness in an Age of Rights: Hannah Arendt and the Contemporary Struggles of Migrants (Oxford University Press, 2015) Link

 - International Studies Association-Northeast, Yale H. Ferguson Award, 2016.